MGMT (album)

-MGMT (joke subtitled The "Optimizer" Deluxe Edition) is the third studio album by American rock band MGMT.
-It was released on September 17, 2013 by Columbia Records, however the band started streaming the album on September 9, 2013.
+MGMT is the third studio album by American rock band MGMT.
+It was released on September 17, 2013, by Columbia Records; however, the band started streaming the album on September 9, 2013.

 Background

 On September 27, 2010, an interview article in Spin quoted MGMT as saying that they would have less freedom on this album, claiming that Columbia Records was not happy with the reception of the band's second album Congratulations.
 MGMT later denied these statements in an email to Pitchfork, who cited the article on their own site as a side note to a different story, stating that they were not "even close to starting the process of making a new album," that "label-relations are currently quite friendly," and finally telling readers "Don't believe everything that you read (even on Pitchfork.com)."

 In an interview with American Songwriter published on November 8, 2010, VanWyngarden and Goldwasser said their third album will be self-titled, and that "usually if we say something and it gets published, we stick to it.
 That's what happened with Congratulations."
 Regarding the content of the album, Goldwasser said "Something that'd be fun to do is have a decent number of songs on the album that can easily be extended or have sections that could turn into a really trance-y, repetitive thing live."